 My clients find me warm, respectful and easy to be with; their feedback often speaks of the quality of the relationship we build.
 You will find me sincere, honest and non-judgemental.

-I work with a range of issues including and especially anxiety, depression, bereavement and work-related stress in ways that research has shown are effective, but I also have a broad range of experience working with other issues such as alcoholism, loneliness, anger, low self-esteem...
+I work with a range of issues including and especially anxiety, depression, bereavement and work-related stress in ways that research has shown are effective, and I have a broad range of experience working with people from the LGBTQ+ community.
+I have also worked with other issues such as alcoholism, loneliness, anger, low self-esteem...

 I will work closely with you to understand what it is you would like from the sessions and to provide the kind of therapy that suits you.
 We will collaborate to choose a pathway which suits and best supports you.
 Most clients make significant progress in between 6 and 12 sessions.